jp32/ece411-pdx/README.md

 ## License

-This project is licensed under the GNU General  License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements